dalmo1991/superflexPy/doc/numerical_solver.rst

 require many model runs (thousands or even millions).
 Computational efficiency is therefore an important requirement of SuperflexPy.

-Computational efficiency is not the greatest strength of pure Python, but libraries like Numpy and Numba can help in pushing the performance closer to traditionally fast languages such as Fortran and C.
+Computational efficiency is a potential limitation of pure Python, but libraries like Numpy and Numba can help in pushing the performance closer to traditionally fast languages such as Fortran and C.

 Numpy provides highly efficient arrays for vectorized operations (i.e. elementwise operations between arrays).
-Numba provides a “just-in-time compiler” that can be used to compile (at runtime) a normal Python method to machine code that interacts efficiently with Numpy arrays.
-The combined use of Numpy and Numba is extremely effective when solving ODEs, where the method loops through a vector to perform elementwise operations.
+Numba provides a “just-in-time compiler” that can be used to compile (at runtime) a normal Python method to machine code that operates efficiently with Numpy arrays.
+The combined use of Numpy and Numba is extremely effective when solving ODEs using time stepping schemes, where the method loops through a vector to perform elementwise operations.

-For this reason we provide Numba-optimized versions of :code:`NumericalApproximator` and :code:`RootFinder`, which enable efficient solution of ODEs describing the reservoir elements.
+SuperflexPy includes Numba-optimized versions of :code:`NumericalApproximator` and :code:`RootFinder`, which enable efficient solution of ODEs describing the reservoir elements.

 The figure below compares the execution times of pure Python vs. the Numba implementation, as a function of the length of the time series (upper panel) and the number of model runs (lower panel).
+Simulations were run on a laptop (single thread), using the :ref:`hymod` model, solved using the implicit Euler numerical solver.

 The plot clearly shows the tradeoff between compilation time (which is zero for Python and around 2 seconds for Numba) versus run time (where Numba is 30 times faster than Python).
-For example, a single run of 1000 time steps of the :ref:`hymod` model solved using the implicit Euler numerical solver takes 0.11 seconds with Python and 1.85 with Numba.
+For example, a single run of 1000 time steps takes 0.11 seconds with Python and 1.85 seconds with Numba.
 In contrast, if the same model is run 100 times (e.g., as part of a calibration) the Python version takes 11.75 seconds while the Numba version takes 2.35 seconds.

+.. note:: The objective of these plots is to give an idea of time that is topically
+          required to perform common modelling applications (e.g., calibration) with SuperflexPy, to show the impact of the Numba implementation, and to explain the tradeoff between compilation and run time.
+The results do not have to be considered as accurate measurements of the performance of SuperflexPy (i.e., rigorous benchmarking).

 .. image:: pics/numerical_solver/bench_all.png
    :align: center

-The SuperflexPy user can choose between the available :code:`NumericalApproximator` implementations (which offer pure Python and Numba implementations of the Implicit Euler and Pegasus methods), or build their own implementations.
+The green line "net numba" in the lower panel express the run time of the Numba implementation, i.e., excluding the compilation time.